jmunixusers/presentations/window-and-desktop-environments.md

 for their apps, as they will generally be more integrated into graphical elements instead of configuration files and the like.

-The benefits to Destkop environments are that they have a much more unified interface and generally work right after install, or take very few steps to get to a working state.
-Many times, parts of destkop environments can be swapped out, such as window managers or toolbars.
+The benefits to desktop environments are that they have a much more unified interface and generally work right after install, or take very few steps to get to a working state.
+Many times, parts of desktop environments can be swapped out, such as window managers or toolbars.
 The downsides are that a full desktop environment is normally a heavier load on the system, as well as not being as streamlined for each individual user's needs.